Abandoned & Little-Known Airfields:

 as it was not depicted at all on the 1949 Mobile Sectional Chart (courtesy of John Voss).

-Strangely, the airfield was still depicted (labeled "Bainbridge Air Base Landing Field") on the 1976 USGS topo map.
+"Bainbridge Air Base Landing Field" was still depicted on the 1976 USGS topo map,

 In the above 1993 USGS aerial photo,